GunseiKPaseri/promise-array-parallel/README.md

     section Object 3
     Task A(3): crit, a3, 00:00:00, 3s
     Task B(3): active, b3, after a3, 1s

+    section Object 4
+    Task A(4): crit, a4, after a1, 1s
+    Task B(4): active, b4, after a4, 6s

+    section Object 5
+    Task A(5): crit, a5, after a3, 3s
+    Task B(5): active, b5, after a5, 2s

+    section Object 6
+    Task A(6): crit, a6, after a4, 4s
+    Task B(6): active, b6, after a6, 1s

+    section Object 7
+    Task A(7): crit, a7, after a5, 2s
+    Task B(7): active, b7, after a7, 2s
 ```

 #### Index Order (`INDEX`)